On a family of unitary representations of mapping class groups: Cohomology with coefficients in representations

 \section{Cohomology with coefficients in representations}

 {\bf Cohomology and reduced cohomology.}~~~ For a discrete group $G$ and a unitary representation $(V, \pi)$, one can talk about both cohomology and reduced cohomology group of G with coefficients in $\pi$.
-Definitions of cohomology and reduced cohomology of discrete group with coefficients in a representation $\pi$ are standard, so we refer to \cite{MartinValette07},\cite{Andersenvillemoes12},\cite{BekkaHarpValette08}.
-We briefly recall that one defines the following vector spaces for a unitary representation $(V, \pi)$:
+Definitions of cohomology and reduced cohomology of discrete groups with coefficients in a representation $\pi$ are standard, so we refer to \cite{MartinValette07},\cite{Andersenvillemoes12},\cite{BekkaHarpValette08}.
+We briefly recall that one defines following vector spaces for a unitary representation $(V, \pi)$:

 where the closure in the last one is for uniform convergence.
-The vector space $H^1(G,\pi)$(resp. $\overline{H^1}(G,\pi)$) is the first (resp. reduced) cohomology group with coefficient in $\pi$.
+The vector space $H^1(G,\pi)$(resp. $\overline{H^1}(G,\pi)$) is the first (resp. reduced) cohomology group with coefficients in $\pi$.

-{\bf Almost invariant vectors.}~~~ The following Guichardet's theorem provide a way to determine if $H^1(G) = \overline{H^1}(G)$. \begin{theorem}[\cite{MartinValette07}] Let G be a finite generated discrete group, $(V,\pi)$ be a unitary representation without nonzero invariant vectors.
-Then the following are equivalent:\\ 1.
+{\bf Almost invariant vectors.}~~~ The following Guichardet's theorem provides a way to determine if $H^1(G) = \overline{H^1}(G)$. \begin{theorem}[\cite{MartinValette07}] Let $G$ be a finitely generated discrete group and $(V,\pi)$ be a unitary representation without nonzero invariant vectors.
+Then the following two are equivalent:\\ 1.
 The associated first reduced cohomology is the same as the first cohomology, that is, $H^1(G,\pi) = \overline{H^1}(G,\pi)$;\\ 2.
 The representation $\pi$ does not have almost invariant vectors. \end{theorem}

-One observation is that not having almost invariant vectors is closed under taking limit, more precisely, we have the following lemma. \begin{lemma} Let $(V,\pi)$ be a unitary representation of G, W be a G-invariant vector subspace of V such that the closure $\overline{W} = V$.
-Then $\pi$ does not have almost invariant vectors if and only if $\pi\mid_W$ does not have almost invariant vectors. \end{lemma} \begin{proof} Suppose that the pair $(K,\epsilon)$, where $K$ is a finite subset of G and $\epsilon > 0$, is given by the condition that $\pi|_W$ does not have almost invariant vector.
+One observation is that not having almost invariant vectors is closed under taking limit, more precisely, we have the following lemma. \begin{lemma} Let $(V,\pi)$ be a unitary representation of $G$ and $W$ be a $G$-invariant vector subspace of $V$ such that the closure $\overline{W} = V$.
+Then $\pi$ does not have almost invariant vectors if and only if the representation $\pi\mid_W$ in $W$ does not have almost invariant vectors. \end{lemma} \begin{proof} Suppose that the pair $(K,\epsilon)$, where $K$ is a finite subset of G and $\epsilon > 0$, is given by the condition that $\pi|_W$ does not have almost invariant vector.
 Given any element $\xi \in V-W$, there is a sequence of elements $\{\xi_n\} \subseteq W$ such that $\xi_n \rightarrow \xi$ as $n \rightarrow \infty$.
-Then, for $n$ enough large, we have: Now $\delta$ can be enough small, so Which complete the proof of one direction.
+Then, for $n$ enough large, we have: Now $\delta$ can be enough small, so Which completes the proof of one direction.
 The opposite direction is obvious. \end{proof}

 Another easy observation is that, in order to show a representation of group does not have almost invariant vectors, one only need to pass to a subgroup.
 That is, \begin{lemma} A unitary representation $(\pi, V)$ of a group $G$ does not have almost invariant vectors iff there exists a subgroup $H$ of $G$ such that the unitary representation $(\pi|_{H}, V)$ of $H$ does not have almost invariant vectors. \end{lemma}